 Foundations help protect our physical homes from disaster.
 What’s our life built on?
-What’s our foundation to protect us from spiritual disaster?
+We must build on the Rock to have protection from spiritual disaster.

 Jesus Christ often illustrated His teachings with parables.
 Some of them seem easy to grasp, but others hide a deeper meaning.